Abdelmageed99/Revenue-Analysis/README.md

-This IS my 1st Project in Data Analysis Field
+This is my 1st Project in the Data Analysis Field.
+It's about Sales Analysis